Welcome! Please find below search strategies and techniques to better find the sources you want and need.

 - Use keywords (the words with the most significance).

-- Experiment with keywords by going broad and alternatively going specific (e.g., cyberattack vs. "SQL injection").
+- Experiment with keywords by going broad and alternatively going specific (e.g., loss vs. "passive activity loss").

 - Try to anticipate the words experts and academics would likely use.